ubc/node-canvas-api/README.md

 1. Once you're happy with your contribution, open an [pull request](https://github.com/ubccapico/node-canvas-api/pulls) and I'll take a look.

 ## Usage
-Used in some other projects, such as retrieving [Canvas Rubrics](https://github.com/ubccapico/canvas-rubric) and [Canvas Discussions](https://github.com/ubccapico/canvas-discussion).
+Used in some other projects, such as retrieving [Canvas Rubrics, including grades](https://github.com/ubccapico/canvas-rubric) and downloading all [Canvas Discussions](https://github.com/ubccapico/canvas-discussion).

 ## Authors